 - Harper's Island.
 With 29 deaths on screen and, out of the main cast, 4 survive.
-Two (Shea and Madison) are The Scrappy.

-- Stargate SG-1 features such an episode, only instead of a building, they are all stuck on the Alpha Site planet and unable to leave until the murderer is found.
+- The show features such an episode, only instead of a building, they are all stuck on the Alpha Site planet and unable to leave until the murderer is found.
 Tensions mount between the three races present, with the leaders under a lot of pressure to keep it from turning into a shootout.
 Accusations are flung around and the humans are stuck in the middle.
 The murderer turns out to be an invisible Ashrak, but the relationship between Earth and its two allies never quite recovers.

-- The episode "Proving Ground" took the theme Up to Eleven.
-Given that the SGC's primary foes are Body Snatchers, they select new members through complex training exercises where Everyone Is A Suspect Mole.
+- The episode "Proving Ground" took the theme Up to 11.
+Given that the SGC's primary foes are Body Snatchers, they select new members through complex training exercises where Everyone Is a Suspect Mole.
 These exercises tend to be Total Party Kills.
 One particularly promising group that refuses to get their act together finds that their umpteenth test is Not a Game.
 It was a game with one of their own being a Reverse Mole whose job was to up the ante.
 When they knew it was all a game, they slacked off.
 When they thought it wasn't, they ended up distinguishing themselves under fire and becoming a quality team.

 - In another episode, they knew who The Mole was, but it had an annoying tendency to Body Surf.
-That meant no one could be trusted- just because you weren't The Mole two minutes ago doesn't mean you're not The Mole now- and required some extreme measures to resolve.
+That meant no one could be trusted—just because you weren't The Mole two minutes ago doesn't mean you're not The Mole now—and required some extreme measures to resolve.

 - The Wild Wild West episodes "The Night of the Tottering Tontine" and "The Night of the Bleak Island".